cvs-health/testaro/README.md

 ### Test-package duplication

 Test packages sometimes do redundant testing, in that two or more packages test for the same issues.
 But the testing and reporting are not necessarily identical.

-To compensate for test-package duplication, scoring procs can adjust the weights they apply to particular findings of test packages.
+Therefore, the scoring procs currently made available by Testaro do not select a single package to test for a single issue.
+Instead, they allow all packages to test for all the issues they can test for, but decrease the weights placed on issues that multiple packages test for.
+The more packages test for an issue, the smaller the weight placed on each package’s finding of that issue.

 ## Repository exclusions